 A prior case Williamson v.
 Citrix lowered the presumption against construing a limitation as a means plus function limitation if the claim did not use the operative trigger term “means.”
 Prior to Williamson v.
 Citrix, the patent drafter was able to avoid a claim limitation from being inadvertently construed as a means plus function limitation.
 The rule used to be that using the term “means” would categorize a claim term as being a means plus function limitation.
 Conversely, not using the term “means” would provide a heavy presumption against construing a claim term as a means plus function limitation.
 Williamson v.
 Citrix lowered the presumption so that there is no longer a heavy presumption for or against construing a claim term as a means plus function limitation due to the presence or absence of the term “means.”
 With this said, in the Media Rights case, even though the claim did not use the operative trigger term “means,” the claim limitation was still construed as a means plus function claim, presumably against the intentions of the patent drafter.

 In order to properly draft a means plus function limitation, forethought is required.
-Each of the functions recited in the means plus function limitation must be identified and all the structure associated with that function must be linked to that function in the specification.
-Due the high level of detail required to properly write a means plus function limitation, it may be better to avoid such limitations if possible unless there is a specific need for a means-plus-function type limitation.
+Each of the functions recited in the means plus function limitation must be identified and all the structures associated with that function must be linked to that function in the specification.
+Due to the high level of detail required to properly write a means-plus-function limitation, it may be better to avoid such limitations if possible unless there is a specific need for a means-plus-function type limitation.

 The holding in Media Rights Technologies favors defendants and not patent owners because it helps invalidate claims having broad functional language.
 The court’s decision is useful in the fight against patent trollish behavior by non-practicing entities since it invalidates claims that use vague language and is useful in invalidating claims that non-practicing entities may want to construe as being broader than they really are.

 However, there may be a problem with removing the heavy presumption against construing the claim as a means-plus-function limitation when the claim limitation does not use the operative trigger term “means” as held in Williamson v.
 Citrix and applied in the instant case.
-The problem is that claim limitations can now be inadvertently or against the patent drafters intentions be characterized as a means plus function limitation.
+The problem is those claim limitations can now be inadvertently or against the patent drafter’s intentions and be characterized as a means plus function limitation.
 This is what happened in Media Rights Technologies.

 Moreover, if a claim limitation is identified as possibly reciting only function or may be vague on its face, the drafter should consider adding dependent claims that define the vague term or add structure for performing the claimed function so that one need not rely upon the disclosure or the specification to save the claim from inadvertently being construed as a means plus function limitation.